Tips for Sharing Your News with the Public

 Interacting with News Media

 Develop a distribution list in advance.
 To reach the broadest audience, your list should include local newspapers, radio stations, television stations, and wire services, such as the Associated Press.
 Are there reporters who regularly cover your activities?
 Address the release to the features editor or education editor at the newspaper and to the assignment editor at television or radio stations.
-If you do not know who these editors are, search the media outlet on the Internet to determine who the contact is.
-You may need to search on their name or call the outlet for contact information.
-National Public Radio’s website has a search tool that helps you find local NPR affiliates and NewsLink contains a list of print media as well as TV and radio stations by state and category.
-Your distribution list should include online media and blog posts, local newspapers, radio stations, television stations, and news and wire services.
+Your distribution list could include online media and blogs, local newspapers, radio stations, television stations, and news and wire services.

 One strategy for getting attention for your release is to tie your announcement to a relevant event or to a current news issue.
 Is your institution planning a community day, a major announcement, or an anniversary commemoration?
 Is there an upcoming community-wide arts or humanities week?
 If you can link your announcement with other activities or events, you increase the chances of capturing media attention.
 Similarly, you can package your story in the context of other local or national issues by including a quote that ties your grant award to the larger issue.